DAV relies on the generosity of truly patriotic Americans to help us ensure promises are kept to our nation’s veterans, their families and survivors.

 Veterans benefits and services, including payments, will continue to veterans, families and survivors through the duration of the ongoing COVID-19 pandemic.

-If you are in the loan application process, the VA is working to conduct all requisite meetings by telephone or other electronic methods, including meetings with lenders, appraisers, title companies and VA employees.
+If you are in the loan application process, the VA is working to conduct all required meetings by telephone or other electronic methods, including meetings with lenders, appraisers, title companies and VA employees.

 To help ease the financial burden placed on veterans nationwide during the COVID-19 pandemic, the VA is urging lenders to work with affected borrowers.
 To allow veterans to remain in their homes during this unprecedented national emergency, the VA is asking borrowers to offer flexibility to veterans unable to make mortgage payments at this time, remove late fees and suspend credit bureau reporting of delinquent loans.